xmyLydia/java-practice/README.md

 76. Thread color.
 Such as ANSI_GREEN, ANSI_PURPLE...
 80. Runnable interface. run() and start(); sleep() method;
 81. There are the interrupt() and join() from one thread to another.
 82. Multiple threads: can't predict which will run first.
+83. Stack (data is not shared in thread) and heap (data is shared in thread).
+Thread interfering happens when multiple threads are writing to the same resource.